Authentication and security

 How it works

-- On the sign-in page, select Send me a sign-in code.
+- On the sign-in page, select Send a sign-in code.

 - Enter the email address associated with your account and select Send code.